PyThaiNLP/thairath-228k/README.md

 - Summary contains less than 8 words.
 - The abstractedness of the summary at 1-grams is less than 65%.

 After filtering, it contains 228,937 articles with 388,383 tags from October 1, 2014 to October 21, 2019.
 This dataset was crawled and cleaned by [@nakhunchumpolsathien](https://github.com/nakhunchumpolsathien) and [@CaramelWaffle](https://github.com/caramelWaffle).
-Dowload the dataset [here](https://drive.google.com/file/d/1IUoKGFjGF4hxnAQ19-l12zAXTmw0V4s7/view?usp=sharing).
-You can see preliminary exploration in `exploration.ipynb`
+You can see preliminary exploration in `exploration.ipynb`.

 ### `thairath-228k` Dataset Statistics